tslocum/tabula/DESIGN.md

 Analysis is performed in parallel, utilizing all available CPU cores.

-### Step 1: Simulate all legal move available to the player
+### Step 1: Simulate all legal moves available to the player

 Copy the current gamestate and simulate each available combination of legal moves.
 Combinations that are logically equal are skipped.